chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

 While this is a simple example, the ability to perform more complex matches than are currently possible with regular expressions opens up a lot of possibilities for custom pattern matchers.

-### The Symbol.toPrimitive Method
+### ==The Symbol.toPrimitive Method==

 JavaScript frequently attempts to convert objects into primitive values implicitly when certain operations are applied.
 For instance, when you compare a string to an object using the double equals (`==`) operator, the object is converted into a primitive value before comparing.
 Exactly what primitive value should be used was previously an internal operation, but ECMAScript 6 exposes that value (making it changeable) through the `Symbol.toPrimitive` method.

-The `Symbol.toPrimitive` method is defined on the prototype of each standard type and prescribes what should happen when the object is converted into a primitive.
-When a primitive conversion is needed, `Symbol.toPrimitive` is called with a single argument, referred to as `hint` in the specification.
+<u>**The `Symbol.toPrimitive` method is defined on the ==prototype of each standard type== and prescribes what should happen when the object is converted into a primitive.**</u> When a primitive conversion is needed, `Symbol.toPrimitive` is called with a single argument, referred to as `hint` in the specification.
 The `hint` argument is one of three string values.
 If `hint` is `"number"` then `Symbol.toPrimitive` should return a number.
 If `hint` is `"string"` then a string should be returned, and if it's `"default"` then the operation has no preference as to the type.

-For most standard objects, number mode has the following behaviors, in order by priority:
+For most standard objects, **number mod**e has the following behaviors, in order by priority:

 1. Call the `valueOf()` method, and if the result is a primitive value, return it.
 1. Otherwise, call the `toString()` method, and if the result is a primitive value, return it.
 1. Otherwise, throw an error.

-Similarly, for most standard objects, the behaviors of string mode have the following priority:
+Similarly, for most standard objects, the behaviors of **string mode** have the following priority:

 1. Call the `toString()` method, and if the result is a primitive value, return it.
 1. Otherwise, call the `valueOf()` method, and if the result is a primitive value, return it.
 1. Otherwise, throw an error.

-In many cases, standard objects treat default mode as equivalent to number mode (except for `Date`, which treats default mode as equivalent to string mode).
-By defining an `Symbol.toPrimitive` method, you can override these default coercion behaviors.
+<u>In many cases, standard objects treat default mode as equivalent to number mode (except for `Date`, which treats default mode as equivalent to string mode).</u> By defining an `Symbol.toPrimitive` method, you can override these default coercion behaviors.

-I> Default mode is only used for the `==` operator, the `+` operator, and when passing a single argument to the `Date` constructor.
-Most operations use string or number mode.
+I> <u>**Default mode is only used for the `==` operator, the `+` operator, and when passing a single argument to the `Date` constructor**.
+Most operations use string or number mode.</u>

 To override the default conversion behaviors, use `Symbol.toPrimitive` and assign a function as its value.
 For example: